 PATH is designed to support the outreach, engagement and delivery of services to eligible persons who are homeless and have serious mental illnesses and/or co-occurring substance use disorder.
 Particular emphasis is placed on those most in need of services and/or engagement by an outreach worker and those services which are not supported by mainstream mental health programs.

 The Substance Abuse and Mental Health Services Administration (SAMHSA) developed the SSI/SSDI Outreach, Access, and Recovery (SOAR) model to train case managers to complete and submit applications for SSI/SSDI to maximize benefits access and employment support for individuals experiencing or at risk of homelessness.
+Providers/Care Mangers can enroll in a free, self-paced SOAR online course to assist individuals experiencing or at risk of homelessness to apply for SSI/SSDI through this link.

 - State Team Lead: Morgan Connolly